Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

-In the special case when $\alpha^k_t=1$ and $\beta^k_t=1$ for all $t$, we obtain $\varpi^k_t = X^k_t$ for all $t$.
-We deal here with the cash adjustment $X^k$ on which there is no remuneration since manifestly $\int_0^t \wh{X}^k_u\, d\beta^k_u=0.$ This situation may arise, for example, if the bank does not use any external funding for financing this adjustment, but relies on its own cash reserves, which are assumed to be kept idle and neither yield interest nor require interest payouts. \item Let us now assume that $\alpha^k_t=0$ for all $t$.
-Then the term $ \varpi^k_t = - \int_0^t \wh{X}^k_u\, d\beta^k_u$ indicates that the cash value of the adjustment $X^k$ does not contribute to the portfolio value.
+where the integral $\int_0^t \beta^k_u\,d\wh{X}^k_u$ has the following financial interpretation: $\wh{X}^k_u$ is the number of units of the funding account $\beta^k_u$ that are needed to fund the amount $X^k_u$ of the adjustment process.
+Hence $d\wh{X}^k_u$ is the infinitesimal change of this number and $\beta^k_u\,d\wh{X}^k_u$ is the cost of this change, which has to be absorbed by the change in the value of the trading strategy.
+Observe that the term $\beta^k_u\,d\wh{X}^k_u$ may be negative, meaning that a cash relieve situation is taking place. \item In the special case when $\alpha^k_t=1$ and $\beta^k_t=1$ for all $t$, we obtain $\varpi^k_t=X^k_t$ for all $t$.
+We deal here with the cash adjustment $X^k$ on which there is no remuneration since manifestly $\int_0^t \wh{X}^k_u\,d\beta^k_u=0.$ This situation may arise, for example, if the bank does not use any external funding for financing this adjustment, but relies on its own cash reserves, which are assumed to be kept idle and neither yield interest nor require interest payouts. \item Let us now assume that $\alpha^k_t=0$ for all $t$.
+Then the term $ \varpi^k_t=- \int_0^t \wh{X}^k_u\, d\beta^k_u$ indicates that the cash value of the adjustment $X^k$ does not contribute to the portfolio value.
 Only the remuneration of the adjustment process $X^k$, which is given by the integral $\int_0^t \wh{X}^k_u\, d\beta^k_u$, contributes to the portfolio's value.
 This happens, for example, when the adjustment process represents the collateral posted by the counterparty and kept in the segregated account. \end{itemize}